The FUS Sixth Form Community

 All of our Sixth Form students are encouraged to become active members of the school community.
 This takes many forms and includes:

-Leading charity events within the school
+• Leading charity events within the school

-Speaking at and supporting school open evenings and information evenings
+• Speaking at and supporting school open evenings and information evenings

-Generally acting as role models for the younger students
+• Generally acting as role models for the younger students

 Enrichment Programme

 Students can engage in a wealth of enrichment activities to enhance their applications to university or employment.
+All year 12 students have two hours of enrichment on their timetable every fortnight.
+Current options include cooking, arts and crafts, money management, sport, film club, psychology of learning and IT skills.

 Transition to Sixth Form

-We understand that the journey from lower school student to Sixth Former can be a challenging one.
+We understand that the journey from lower school student to sixth former can be a challenging one.
 It is a big step and we have put in a place tutor programme that offers support and guidance to help you with the transition process.
 There is an expectation to make the most of your independent study hours and your tutors will help you with this.

 EPQ